 Midwifery care is a collaboration between a client and a knowledgeable guide, who spends time getting to know the family, their preferences, hopes, and priorities.
 By choosing midwifery, you are taking responsibility for living a healthy lifestyle while pregnant, opting to invest in discussions about what options you have in care, and preparing for a birth with few routine interventions.

 Appointments in this practice are offered at your home, with your family present if you would like.
 With appointments scheduled for an hour, there is enough time to check in on your and your baby's wellbeing, talk about topics of importance, interest, and answer your questions.
-Informed choice in your care is a hallmark of the midwifery model of care, and it means that you are taking in a lot of information and making decisions that feel right to you about many aspects of your care.
+Informed choice about procedures, diagnostics, and interventions is a hallmark of the midwifery model of care, and it means that you are taking in a lot of information and making decisions that feel right to you within your value system.
 Gina will draw any labwork needed in the office, and can refer for ultrasound and other testing as needed on a case by case basis.
 Some clients prefer shorter visits, and prefer the flexibility and familiarity of having one midwife who is mobile.

-Normal prenatal care in the practice means hour long visits monthly from the beginning of pregnancy to 28 weeks, every other week from 30-36 weeks, and weekly from 37 weeks until the birth.
+Normal prenatal care in the practice means hour long visits in your home, monthly from the beginning of pregnancy to 28 weeks, every other week from 30-36 weeks, and weekly from 37 weeks until the birth.

 Birth at home comes after getting to know your midwife and become comfortable with her.
 Two qualified midwives always attend each birth to ensure that you and your baby have skilled care available.
 During active labor, we monitor you and your baby, support physiological birth, and facilitate water birth or birth in any position.
 Physical and emotional support are part of the care.